The Hill (1965 film): Reception

 The Hill did not perform well in cinemas, although it was well-received by critics.

 A review in Variety called the film "harsh, sadistic and brutal entertainment, superbly acted by an all-male cast, and made without any concessions to officialdom. ...
 Sidney Lumet's forceful and authoritative direction gives added power to the production, and Oswald Morris's stark black and white lensing adds to the tough realism."

 The Monthly Film Bulletin wrote "Strikingly shot in clear, clean lines by Ossie Morris, this subject, at least until the frenzied final stages when the plot takes over entirely, seems to provide the ideal outlet for Sidney Lumet's discursive and fastidious talent."

 The performances of the cast were widely praised.
 The Radio Times Guide to Films wrote: "When Sidney Lumet cast Sean Connery in The Hill, the former 007 cast his fake hair to the wind for the first time."
-Variety wrote "Breaking away from his 007 image, Connery gives an intelligently restrained study, carefully avoiding forced histrionics, The juiciest role, however, is that of the prison regimental sergeant major, and Harry Andrews does a standout job.
-Always a solid and reliable actor, he has never bettered this performance."

 In a comparatively negative review, Leslie Halliwell called the film "Lurid melodrama which descends fairly quickly into black farce with a number of sweaty actors outshouting each other.
 Enjoyable on this level when you can hear the dialogue through the poor sound recording."

-The film holds a 71% "Fresh" rating on the review aggregate site Rotten Tomatoes.
+On the review aggregator website Rotten Tomatoes, 75% of 8 critics' reviews are positive.